ddmitov/perl-executing-browser/README.md

   }
 ```

 * **Custom or translated labels for JavaScript dialog boxes:**
+<a name="custom-or-translated-labels-for-javascript-dialog-boxes"></a>
-  Using the following code any local HTML page can have custom labels on the default JavaScript Alert, Confirm and Prompt dialog boxes:
+  Using the following code any local HTML page can have custom labels on the default JavaScript *Alert*, *Confirm* and *Prompt* dialog boxes:

 ```javascript
   function pebMessageBoxElements() {